An English Affair

 The development of tourism in Switzerland in the second half of the nineteenth century was mainly an English affair.

-Many famous and well-known personalities had already visited the Confederation in the eighteenth century, whether on their way to Italy and Greece or as scholars, writers, business people or politicians.
+Many famous and well-known personalities had already visited the Confederation in the eighteenth century, whether on their way to Italy and Greece or as scholars, writers, businessmen or politicians.

-Many visitors wrote about the country, the beautiful nature, political system, the history and the absence of royalty and aristocracy, an anomaly in this period.
+Many visitors wrote about the beauty of the country, the political system, the history and the absence of royalty and aristocracy, an anomaly in this period.

 Many memoirs, travel books, articles in the press and the first guidebooks (Baedeker for example) were published.

 The Swiss rail network expanded in the second half of the nineteenth century and the number of tourists increased.

 The first Alpine clubs were founded and agencies (Thomas Cook) organized the first tours.